AntalZsofia/MyLibrary/README.md

 ## Overview

 MyLibrary is a user-friendly application designed to help book enthusiasts organize and manage their book collections.
-With this app, you can keep track of your reading materials, share your thought with other users about books, mark your current reading progress and give a rate and review when you finish reading.
+With this app, you can keep track of your reading materials, share your thoughts with other users about books, mark your current reading progress and give a rate and review when you finish reading.
 You can also search for books by title, genre, author, or ISBN efficiently.